After Eliza Cooper* filed for divorce, she began to think about her marriage to Sam.

-“During this time, I realized two things about myself,” said Mrs. Kuebler.
+“During this time, I realized two things about myself,” said Cooper.
 “First, I was being totally selfish.
 All of my thoughts were focused on me.
 Second, I realized that I really was not committed to our marriage.
 This brought me to the conclusion that if we were going to make the marriage work we both had to be totally committed to each other.
 Divorce would no longer be an option.

-I had to humble myself and let go of my pride and realize that I made a commitment to God and this man and I didn’t want to take it lightly.
+"I had to humble myself and let go of my pride and realize that I made a commitment to God and this man and I didn’t want to take it lightly.
 Instead of focusing on the past, I needed to focus on the present and what our marriage had the potential to be.
 My next step would be to ask my husband to forgive me for leaving him.”

-“Forgiveness is a key factor in the reconciliation process,” said Brad Rymer, Certified Marriage and Family Reconciler.
+“Forgiveness is a key factor in the reconciliation process,” said Brad Rymer, certified marriage and family reconciler.
 “Forgiveness is giving up your desire to see that person punished.
 Unforgiveness is the poison we drink to hurt somebody else.
 Ultimately, it hurts the person who harbors the bitterness rather than the person it is aimed toward.
 Reconciliation on the other hand, replaces hostility and separation with peace and friendship.
 It is admitting failures and mistakes, and being willing to consider and offer change in attitudes and behaviors that contribute to conflict in a marriage.”

 Couples who are looking for reconciliation in their relationship should consider the following steps.

-- Step number three is to apologize.Dr.
-David Seamands, a well-known marriage counselor, says the twelve most important words in marriage are “I was wrong.
+- Apologize.Dr.
+David Seamands, a well-known marriage counselor, says the twelve most important words in marriage are, “I was wrong.
 I am sorry.
 Please forgive me.
 I love you.”

-- Last, search for creative solutions that will improve your relationship.
+- Search for creative solutionsthat will improve your relationship.
 We generally try to solve the problem before we fully understand it – we get the tip of the iceberg and run with it.

 Contact us to learn more or check out some of our classes for married couples.